poroia/ecs171-group10/README.md

 ### Vlad Plagov

 #### In-Progress
-- waiting for another tasks
+- Working on the video for demo

 #### Done
 - Found a more fresh version of the data-set we currently have.
 To access: